farhan7reza7/diff-ymd-package/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

+---
+name: Bug Report
+about: Report a bug encountered in the project
+title: "[Bug] "
+labels: bug
+---

 # Welcome to the Issues Page for diff-ymd-package

 If you encounter any problems, bugs, or have suggestions for improvement, please report them here.
 We appreciate your feedback!